nfrid/undefined-commit-style/README.md

 ### Motivation

 I wanted a useful but good looking and human-readable commit style.
 I couldn't find one (as a truЪ spec).
 So I created one by myself.
-That's all, I think...
+That's it.

 ### Why best

-Welp, cuz it's more readable for me and clear.
-You will not clog your head with the stuff you shouldn't know.
-You can tell what is commit about without actually reading it.
+Well, cuz it's more readable for me and clear.
+You will not clog your head with a stuff you don't care about.

-Another good thing is that you can filter and search exact types or scopes.
+Also you can filter and search exact types or scopes by regex, for example.
-Yes, by regex.
-If you can't use it or you think it's not awesome to use it, you're wrong.
-You shouldn't do any coding in your life in that case.
-Go work to McDonalds.

 ### Examples